 General Law T.C.A. § 5-9-407 1981 Financial Management System T.C.A. § 5-21-111 thru 113 1993 Local Option Budgeting Law T.C.A. § 5-12-212-213 1957 Fiscal Act Private Act or Home Rule Metropolitan Charter Statutory-Required Expenditures May not be amended to reduce any expenditure required by law.
 T.C.A. § 5-9-407(a) The county legislative body may alter or revise the proposed budget; however, it may not reduce budgeted amounts for the repayment of debt principal and interest requirements or for other expenditures required by law.
 T.C.A. § 5-21-111(e)(1) Follow provisions of General Law.
 Refer to enabling legislation to determine requirements specific to your government.
-If your county's Private Act or Home Rule charter does not provide budget General laws for metro governments do not specifically address budget amendments.
+If your county's Private Act or Home Rule charter does not provide budget amendment authority, you will need to determine if the county is authorized to make amendments under the General Budgeting Law.
+General laws for metro governments do not specifically address budget amendments.
 You should ensure that you have legal authority to amend Highway Departments T.C.A. § 5-21-110(c)(2) includes Highway Funds in the budget.
-Must first be approved by the chief administrative officer of the county highway department. amendment authority, you will need to determine if the county is authorized to make amendments under the General Budgeting Law. the legal budget document.
+Must first be approved by the chief administrative officer of the county highway department. y d the legal budget document.
 Schools Must be approved by the school board.
 T.C.A. § 5-9-407(a) The classification of expenditures and receipts of all county school funds for any purpose, administered by the county board of education and county director of schools, shall conform to the classification of accounts as prescribed by the Commissioner of Education.
 T.C.A. § 5-21-110(d)(4).
 Must first be approved by the school board.
-Follow provisions of General Law.
-Definition of Major Budget Category Defined as major categories or summary accounts in latest COT chart of accounts.
+Follow provisions of General Law. the General Definition of Major Budget Category Defined as major categories or summary accounts in latest COT chart of accounts.
 TCA 5-21-110(d)(3) as set by the state uniform accounting system.
 Not defined in this local option law, follow provisions of General Law.
 Follow provisions of General Law Major Budget Category Legal Action Passage of an amendment by majority of county legislative body.
 Submitted to the budget committee for its recommendation to the county legislative body.
 Specific requirements apply.
 The county should develop policies to ensure statute is followed.
 Follow provisions of General Law.